potassco/clorm/docs/clorm/predicate.rst

 to provide a mapping to these fields: ``IntegerField``, ``StringField``, and ``ConstantField``.

+Clorm also provides a ``SimpleField`` class that can match to any simple term.
+This is useful when the parameter of a defined predicate can contain arbitrary simple term types.
+Clorm takes care of converting the ASP string, constant or integer to a Python string or integer object.
+Note that both ASP strings and constants are both converted to Python string objects.

+In order to convert from a Python string object to an ASP string or constant, ``SimpleField`` uses a regular expression to determine if the string matches the pattern of a constant and treats it accordingly.
+For this reason ``SimpleField`` should be used with care in order to ensure expected behaviour, and using the distinct field types is often preferable.

 .. note::

    It is worth highlighting that in the above predicate declarations, the field